tessgi/TessGiWebsite/content/news/tess-news-aug31.md

 ![Burt](images/Burt.png)

 **Fig 1:** *Taken from Burt et. al., (2020).
-Top panel is the TESS TOI-824 SAP flux, middle is the PDCSAP flux, and the bottom is the PDCSAP flux deterended.
+Top panel is the TESS TOI-824 SAP flux, middle is the PDCSAP flux, and the bottom is the PDCSAP flux de-terended.
 The light purple points are the 2 min data and the darker are the same data binned over 30 min cadence.
 The dark blue lines are the locations of the transit events identified in the TESS data validation report.*

 ![CastroSegura](images/CastroSegura.png)